USEPA/VCPy/README.md

 	 ~33% of the sub-PUC.
 	-SMOKE flat files are now output (county-level SCC emissions for TOG and VOC;
 	 formatted for direct input into EMF).
+	-Each sub-PUC is now able to be emitted indoors or outdoors.
+This is specified in the subpuc_percent_indoors.csv input file.
+All cleaning products, short use personal care products, adhesives/sealants, and misc emissions are assumed to be entirely emitted indoors.
+All fuels/lighters, pesticides, and automotive aftermarket are assumed to be entirely emitted outdoors.
+The rest are largely 50/50.
+Indoor emissions are assigned a lower mass transfer coefficient to reflect more stagnant air conditions indoors and this is specified in the VCPy.main.py file.
 #####################################################################################